eosforce/Documentation/docs/en-us/what_is_eosforce.md

-## Node Heartbeat Mechanism and Stable Block-Generating Interval
+## 3.3Node Heartbeat Mechanism and Stable Block-Generating Interval

 In order to promote the stability of mainnet, EOSC strengthened the construction of Block Producer (BP) candidates from the aspect of Economy Model.
 Meanwhile, EOSC adds the node Heartbeat Mechanism on the chain to prompt nodes to strengthen their stability, making the mainnet more stable.